dxc-technology/halstack-style-guide/guidelines/principles/layout/README.md

 # Layout

-Halstack provide multiple components in order to achieve layout consistency and a easy way to arrange elements in the UI.
+Halstack provide multiple components in order to achieve layout consistency and an easy way to arrange elements in the UI.

 ## Layout components

 The [application layout]() is the base component that wraps any application built with halstack.
-In addition, all of the components liste below can be used within each other to create a wide variety of standard layouts:
+In addition, all of the components listed below can be used within each other to create a wide variety of standard layouts:

 * [Stack]()
 * [Row]()